Leica 28mm f/2 Summicron-M ASPH

 The Leica 28mm f/2 Summicron-M ASPH (about $3999) is an ultra high performance 28mm lens with an aspheric design and special glass types.
 It’s a perfect complement to the Zeiss ZM 35/2 Biogon on the Leica M9.

-Extensive high-resolution samples are available in my Guide to the Leica M9 in DAP.
+Extensive high-resolution samples are available in Guide to Leica.

 One thing the 28/2 ASPH does very nicely is beautiful 10-point sunstars